-The Weyl-Heisenberg group in 2-dimensions, being a nilpotent Lie group defines a nonrelativistic quantum mechanical system with 2 degrees of freedom.
+The Weyl-Heisenberg group $\gwh$ in 2-dimensions, being a nilpotent Lie group defines a nonrelativistic quantum mechanical system with 2 degrees of freedom.
 Method of orbits due to Kirillov (see \cite{Kirillovbook}) can be employed to compute the family of unitary irreducible representations of this defining group of quantum mechanics.
-For each fixed value of Planck's constant, denoted by $\hbar$, one obtains an equivalence class of unitary irreducible representations of the Weyl-Heisenberg group.
+For each fixed value of Planck's constant, denoted by $\hbar$, one obtains an equivalence class of unitary irreducible representations of $\gwh$.

-The phase space of a nonrelativistic system of 2 degrees of freedom is 4-dimensional with 2 positions and 2 momenta coordinates.
-The Weyl-Heisenberg group is just a nontrivial central extension of the underlying Abelian group of translations in $\mathbb{R}^{4}$, a group element of which is denoted by $(q_1,q_2,p_1,p_2)$.
-A generic element of the 5-dimensional Weyl-Heisenberg group is represented by $(\theta,q_1,q_2,p_1,p_2)$.
+The phase space of a nonrelativistic system of 2 degrees of freedom is 4-dimensional with 2 positions and 2 momenta coordinates. $\gwh$ is just a nontrivial central extension of the underlying Abelian group of translations in $\mathbb{R}^{4}$, a group element of which is denoted by $(q_1,q_2,p_1,p_2)$.
+A generic element of the 5-dimensional Lie group $\gwh$ is represented by $(\theta,q_1,q_2,p_1,p_2)$.
 Therefore, the underlying dual Lie algebra is also a 5-dimensional real vector space.

-There is a natural action of the Weyl-Heisenberg group on its dual Lie algebra called the coadjoint action.
+There is a natural action of $\gwh$ on its dual Lie algebra called the coadjoint action.
 The symplectic leaves of foliation of the 5-dimensional dual Lie algebra are precisely the orbits under this coadjoint action, a.k.a. coadjoint orbits.
 The underlying coadjoint orbits are all 4-dimensional.
-These codimension 1 coadjoint orbits are parametrized by the nonzero Planck's constant $\hbar$ and each such nonzero real value of $\hbar$ corresponds to a unitary irreducible representation of the 5-dimensional Weyl-Heisenberg group on $L^{2}(\mathbb{R}^{2})$.
-The Weyl-Heisenberg Lie algebra, on the other hand, admits a realization of self adjoint differential operators on the smooth vectors of $L^{2}(\mathbb{R}^{2})$, the commutation relations for which read as follows:
+These codimension 1 coadjoint orbits are parametrized by the nonzero Planck's constant $\hbar$ and each such nonzero real value of $\hbar$ corresponds to a unitary irreducible representation of the 5-dimensional Lie group $\gwh$ on $L^{2}(\mathbb{R}^{2})$.
+The Weyl-Heisenberg Lie algebra denoted by $\GWH$, on the other hand, admits a realization of self adjoint differential operators on the smooth vectors of $L^{2}(\mathbb{R}^{2})$, the commutation relations for which read as follows:

 Here, $\hat{Q}_i$'s and $\hat{P}_i$'s are the self-adjoint representations of the Lie algebra basis elements $Q_i$'s and $P_i$'s where $i=1,2$.
 Note that the noncentral basis elements $Q_i$'s and $P_i$'s correspond to the group parameters $p_i$'s and $q_i$'s, respectively, for $i=1,2$.
 Also, $\mathbb{I}$ stands for the identity operator on $L^{2}(\mathbb{R}^{2})$ and the central basis element $\Theta$ of the algebra is mapped to scalar multiple of $\mathbb{I}$.